mgsosna/mattsosna.com/_posts/ml/2023-11-25-Precision-recall.md

 We've thrown around the word "performance" here, but we'll need to be much more specific to answer the questions from the previous section.
 Let's zoom in on these specific abuse _probabilities_ that our model outputs.

-To compare our model outputs to the real-world labels, we need to convert a model's _probability that a video is abusive_ into a binary "yes, this is misinformation" or "no, this is benign" label.
+To compare our model outputs to the real-world labels, we need to convert a model's _probability that a video is abusive_ into a binary "yes, this is spam" or "no, this is benign" label.
 When we set a threshold (typically 50%), our model will then either predict that a video _is_ or _is not_ abusive.
-Meanwhile, in the real world, this video either _is_ or _is not_ misinfo.
+Meanwhile, in the real world, this video either _is_ or _is not_ spam.
 This leads us with four possibilities:
-* **True Positive:** the model correctly identifies misinfo.
+* **True Positive:** the model correctly identifies spam.
-* **False Positive:** the model predicts misinfo, but the video is benign.
+* **False Positive:** the model predicts spam, but the video is benign.
-* **False Negative:** the model predicts benign, but the video is misinfo
+* **False Negative:** the model predicts benign, but the video is spam
 * **True Negative:** the model correctly identifies a benign video.

 We can arrange these possibilities in a **confusion matrix.** The columns of the matrix are the _predicted_ abuse and benign labels, and the rows are the _actual_ abuse and benign labels.